raquelmarques1995/SQL_projects/Project Management Database/README.md

 ## How to Run

 1. **Prerequisites**:
-   - MySQL (or MariaDB) installed on your machine.
+   - MySQL installed on your machine.
    - Access to the database and permission to create tables and procedures.

 2. **Steps to run the project**: